campusdomar/PuMuKIT2-doc/MigrationGuide.md

 multimedia objects metadata.

 To export this metadata, install these scripts and export the metadata into your PuMuKIT1 server.
-In order to do that, follow the installation guide of the [PuMuKIT1-data-export repository](https://github.com/campusdomar/PuMuKIT1-data-export/blob/master/README.md).
+In order to do that, follow the exportation guide of the [PuMuKIT1-data-export repository](https://github.com/campusdomar/PuMuKIT1-data-export/blob/master/README.md).

 ## Metadata import to PuMuKIT2